Jay J. Armes

-Jay J. Armes (born Julian Armas; August 12, 1932) is an American private investigator and actor.
-He is known for his prosthetic hands and a line of children's action figures based on his image.
+Jay J. Armes (born Julian Jay Armas; August 12, 1932 – September 19, 2024), was an American private investigator and actor.
+He was known for his prosthetic hands and a line of children's action figures based on his image.

 Early life and education

-Armes was born Julian Armas to Mexican-American parents Pedro and Beatriz in Ysleta, a low-income area near El Paso, Texas, now a southeast El Paso neighborhood.
+Armes was born to Mexican-American parents Pedro and Beatriz in Ysleta, a low-income area near El Paso, Texas, now a southeast El Paso neighborhood.
 His father was a grocer.
 At the age of eleven, he and his friend Dick Caples, seven years his senior, broke into a Texas & Pacific Railroad section house and stole railway torpedoes.
 Armes rubbed two torpedo sticks together, detonating them and causing the mangling of both hands.
 Caples, who was standing nearby, was not injured.
 Armes was taken to Hotel Dieu Hospital in El Paso, where his hands were amputated two inches above both wrists.

 Armes went back to school four weeks after the surgery.
 Before he was fitted with prosthetics, he had a German Shepherd service dog named Butch.
 In school, he continued to play sports and learned to shoot a gun.
-Armes graduated Ysleta High School at the age of fifteen.
-Armes earned his degrees in criminology and psychology from New York University through correspondence courses.
+He graduated from Ysleta High School at the age of fifteen.
+Armes said he earned degrees in criminology and psychology from New York University through correspondence courses, but no evidence could be found to support his claims.

 Career

 Armes had a contract to work with Twentieth Century Fox in Hollywood from 1949 to 1955.
-While Armes claims to have appeared in 39 movies and 28 television shows, the only verifiable appearance is an episode of Hawaii Five-O.
+While Armes claimed to have appeared in 39 movies and 28 television shows, the only verifiable credit is an appearance in an episode of Hawaii Five-O.

-In 1956 he became the operations director of Goodwill Industries in El Paso, Texas.

-In 1958, after briefly working as an actor in California and returning to El Paso, Armes started his private investigative agency, The Investigators.
-Armes worked with an assistant, James Cheu, and would visit El Paso area high schools to talk about their work.
+In 1956, he became the operations director of Goodwill Industries in El Paso, Texas.
+In 1958, after briefly working as an actor in California and returning to his native El Paso, Armes started his private investigative agency, The Investigators.
+He worked with an assistant, James Cheu, and would visit El Paso area high schools to talk about their work.
 During his time as an investigator, he was involved in a kidnapping case involving the son of Marlon Brando.
 He collected around $25,000, plus expenses, for that case.
 He was also allegedly involved in a jailbreak that later inspired the movie Breakout.

 Armes ran for office as Justice of Peace in Precinct 2 in El Paso in 1970, but did not make it past the primaries.

 In 1978, he launched The Investigators Security Course.
 Designed as a mobile patrol and security service, this branch of the organization served the community for a number of years until the patrol division was discontinued.
 Armes has been a certified Peace Officer.

-From 1989 to 1993, Armes served on the El Paso City Council.
+From 1989 to 1993, he served on the El Paso City Council.
 He sought election to the council again in 2001, but was defeated and returned to his investigation business.